 The Number 5

-The number ‘5’ in the pattern we saw above was noticed by musicians long before me, and it shows up in other places too.
+The number ‘5’ in the pattern we saw above (5th note) was noticed by musicians long before me, and it shows up in other places too.

 For example, we saw in the ‘just intonation’ scale above, that the note G had a frequency ratio of exactly 3/2 with the note C. This means that when you hear both together, every third vibration of the higher note will coincide with every second vibration of the lower note.
-They are thus highly consonant – and they are 5 steps apart on the stave.
+They are thus highly consonant – and they are 4 steps apart on the stave.
 This relationship is called the ‘perfect 5th‘.
-It is again no coincidence that the 5th note of each scale is the base note (tonic) of the next scale.
-Stepping in 5’s (ratios of 3/2 in frequency) 12 times takes you through exactly 5 octaves and eventually back to the first scale.
+It is again no coincidence that the 5th note of each scale is has a frequenxy eactly 50% higher than the 1st and is the 1st base note (aka tonic) of the next scale.
+Stepping in 5th’s (ratios of 3/2 in frequency) 12 times takes you through exactly 5 octaves and eventually back to the first scale.

 Yet another aside: The ‘perfect fifth’ is called perfect if it is truly a ratio of 3/2 – but recall that pianos have their 12 notes ‘evenly spaced’ (a geometric progression) so the ratio of G to C on the C-Major scale will not be exactly 3/2 – it is actually 0.113% off!